-You may come across many image file types before but have no idea what they mean.
+You might have come across many image file types before but had no idea what they mean.

 In this post, we’ll go through 5 common jewelry image file types and recommend the best formats to use for your website.

 JPEG is the most commonly used image output format for images captured using digital cameras and smartphone cameras.

 JPEG stands for Joint Photographic Experts Group, which is a standardized format to compress images that contain a lot of information into a smaller-size file.
 The benefit of a compressed image format is that you will be able to take more shots and save more images onto your memory before having to switch it out.

 As with all compressed files, JPEG images lose details.
 However, it can capture colors more effectively compared to PNG and GIF images at a smaller size.
 Therefore you’ll find most jewelry images uploaded to online stores are in JPEG format.